Ballymore Stadium: Present use

-Though the Reds have since moved out of Ballymore to Suncorp Stadium, which has almost three times the capacity, Ballymore is still the host to many rugby union matches.
+Though the Reds have since moved out of Ballymore to Suncorp Stadium, which has a greater capacity, Ballymore is still the host to many rugby union matches.
 The Queensland Premier Rugby finals are held at the ground, and Queensland XV and off-season matches for the Reds are also played at Ballymore.
-Since 2014, the Brisbane City team in the National Rugby Championship has played home matches at the stadium.
+From 2014 until 2019, Brisbane City held its home National Rugby Championship matches at the stadium.

 The QRU has plans to redevelop the site to include a high performance centre comprising advanced sports medicine and training facilities, a gymnasium and aquatic facilities, as well as on-site accommodation for visiting teams, with Brisbane firm Blight Rayner as architects for the project.

 Ballymore was the planned home venue for Brisbane City's failed bid to join the A-League.
 In November 2018, a planned friendly football match between South Korea and Uzbekistan had to be moved to QSAC due to the poor state of the pitch.

 In February 2021 demolition and construction works commenced on the stadium and surrounding precinct, to allow for the creation of the National Rugby Training Centre.
 The McLean Stand was demolished in February 2021, and will be replaced by the indoor training centre which includes a new grandstand capable of seating 3010 spectators, and also features corporate facilities, a 700 square-metre gym, rehabilitation areas, a 75-seat auditorium, a 120-seat function room, changing rooms and offices.
 A second rugby field with surrounding offices is included in the masterplan, though has not been constructed.

-The National Rugby Training Centre will be the headquarters for the Australia women's national rugby union team (the Wallaroos) and a training site for the Queensland Reds men's, women's and academy teams.
+The National Rugby Training Centre (NRTC) will be the headquarters for the Australia women's national rugby union team (the Wallaroos) and a training site for the Queensland Reds men's, women's and academy teams.

-Rugby World Cup
+1987 Rugby World Cup

 Ballymore hosted five matches of the 1987 Rugby World Cup.
 These matches were: